Chronic Conditions

 Heart Disease

 The heart is like that old car you’ve had for years; it needs regular maintenance.
-Heart disease is the leading cause of death among seniors, but lifestyle changes can make a world of difference.
+Heart disease is the number one cause of death among seniors and high blood pressure is a major contributor to heart disease in this age group.
+Monitoring blood pressure is key to good heart health in older adults.
+Lifestyle changes can make a big difference.

 Diabetes